entando/entando-docs/vuepress/docs/v7.1/docs/reference/deployment-structure.md

 * DockerHub: <https://hub.docker.com/repository/docker/entando/entando-k8s-controller-coordinator>

 #### Customization
-Use the [Entando custom resources](../consume/custom-resources.md) to extend the Platform.
+Use the [Entando custom resources](../consume/custom-resources.md) to extend the platform.

 ## Database Init Containers
 During installation, an Entando Application needs to create and initialize several databases when deploying from a backup of your images.